francescovenica/sample-app/PART-2.md

 `;
 ```

-the most intersting part of the code is `addApolloState`, this function is adding all the result of the query in the Apollo cache and this data can be then used in the client side of the app.
-Let's create the page:
+`withAuth` is a middleware that initialize apollo client and check for the session validity, look the repo to learn more about it, the first part of the code is something you already have seen, it's a simple query to fetch all the todos, the most intersting part of the code is `addApolloState`, this function adds the result in the Apollo cache that you will be able to use in the frontend.

+Now we need to create the frontend components:

 ```
 const TodoContainer = () => {